Alexander Graves

 Alexander Graves (August 25, 1844 – December 23, 1916) was a U.S. Representative from Missouri.

+Biography

 Born in Mount Carmel, Mississippi, Graves attended Centre College in Danville, Kentucky.
-At the outbreak of the Civil War, he joined the Confederate States Army and served under Gen. N.B.
-Forrest and was paroled with him at Gainesville, Alabama, in May 1865.
+At the outbreak of the Civil War, he joined the Confederate States Army and served under General Nathan Bedford Forrest and was paroled with him at Gainesville, Alabama, in May 1865.

 After being mustered out, he returned to college and was graduated from Oakland (later Alcorn) University, Mississippi, in July 1867.